 Personalize your presentation, engage your audience, and speak about an audience-centered topic.

 For this speech, concentrate on the following: comply with the time limit; use transitions/connectives for each main point; establish strong eye contact; avoid distracting mannerisms; use appropriate language and examples; and select a challenging topic.

 This assignment is worth fifty-points for the speech and five-points for the outline for a total of fifty-five points.

 Time permitting in this course, you will be responsible for handling a three-minute question and answer session following your presentation.

 Informative Speech Self-Critique:

-Submit a self-critique (essay format) of your presentation within seven days following your presentation.
+Submit a self-critique (essay format) of your presentation (hard copy only) within seven days following your presentation.
 Late submissions will not be accepted.
 Submit a hard copy as emailed self-critiques will not be accepted.